Coffee and High Blood Pressure

 Some of the processes though, use chemical solvents to decaf.
 If you want to keep clear of them, then there are several methods that you need to know about, which are used to remove caffeine.

 Manufactures use chemical solvents called Trichloroethylene, Methylene chloride, or Ethyl Acetate.
 Because ethyl acetate is also present in fruits, some decafs which have had caffeine extracted by this method are labelled, “natural decaf”.
-They also use a method called Supercritical Carbon Dioxide.
+They also use a method called Super-critical Carbon Dioxide.

 Your fears may be allayed if you know that coffee beans are roasted at 200 °C, after these decaffeinating methods, evaporating the solvents as the temperature reaches 80-90 °C and beyond.

-If you want to feel really safe, you will like the idea that some manufacturers just soak there beans in water to remove caffeine.
+If you want to feel really safe, you will like the idea that some manufacturers just soak their beans in water to remove caffeine.
 The Swiss Water Process.
 This to me seems the safest coffee for you.

 Filtered to remove cholesterol-raising agents

-When coffee is filtered to remove cholesterol-raising agents, coffee and high blood pressure should not present a problem.
+When coffee is filtered to remove cholesterol-raising agents, it reduces the risks.

 Boiled coffee has substances called Cafestol and Kahweol.
-They are lipids which are said to dramatically increase or both LDL & HDL cholesterol levels, some researchers contradict and say it slightly increases these levels, so whatever the case may be, if you are worried about coffee and high blood pressure, and believe you would fare better keeping your cholesterol low, then you will be happy to know that filtering coffee using paper filters will remove the cafestol and kahweol.
+They are lipids which are said to dramatically increase both LDL & HDL cholesterol levels, some researchers contradict and say it slightly increases these levels, so whatever the case may be, if you are worried about coffee and high blood pressure, and believe you would fare better keeping your cholesterol low, then you will be happy to know that filtering coffee using paper filters will remove the cafestol and kahweol.

 JOURNAL OF THE AMERICAN MEDICAL ASSOCIATION 267(6):811-815 (1992)